renero/dataset/README.md

 To install this package, first of all, be sure you have Python 3.7, and then do the following:

     $ pip install git+http://github.com/renero/dataset

+Or, if you prefer, clone the repository using `git clone https:/github.com/renero/dataset.git`, and then move into the just created folder to install it:

+    $ git clone https:/github.com/renero/dataset.git
+    $ cd dataset
+    $ pip install -e .

 ## Examples